adhocore/fast/README.md

 - [**gronx**](https://github.com/adhocore/gronx) - Lightweight, fast and dependency-free Cron expression parser (due checker), task scheduler and/or daemon for Golang (tested on v1.13 and above) and standalone usage.
 - [**urlsh**](https://github.com/adhocore/urlsh) - URL shortener and bookmarker service with UI, API, Cache, Hits Counter and forwarder using postgres and redis in backend, bulma in frontend; has [web](https://urlssh.xyz) and cli client
+- [**goic**](https://github.com/adhocore/goic) - Go Open ID Connect, is OpenID connect client library for Golang, supports the Authorization Code Flow of OpenID Connect specification.
+- [**chin**](https://github.com/adhocore/chin) - A GO lang command line tool to show a spinner as user waits for some long running jobs to finish.